paulbayer/Inventory_Scripts/README.md

 ================
 Inventory_Scripts is a git repository to aggregate a number of scripts I've written, with the intent to make it easier to keep track of what's created and/ or running in any one of your (possibly) many AWS accounts...
 The scripts in this repo are discussed below.

+***Note***: *I'm trying to figure out the right way to support all types of customers with the same basic syntax for these scripts.
+Some scripts make sense to only run in one account.
+Some make sense to run across multiple accounts (possibly the whole Org) and some make sense to run across a subset of accounts within the org.
+Trying to come up with consistent parameter syntax for these different use-cases has been difficult.
+Any suggestions are appreciated.*

 ***Note***:  *The tools I've written here have grown organically.
 They're presented below in an order I thought made sense, but they were definitely not created all at once, nor all kept up to the same level of perfection.
 I started this journey back in 2017 when there was no such thing as the Landing Zone, and Federation wasn't as prevalent a thing, so I assumed everyone would have profiles for every account they managed.
 Fast-forward to 2019 and we realize that most admin is done by authenticating to one account and using cross-account roles to authorize to other Child accounts.
 Hence - some of these files still work by profile, but I'm slowly moving everything over to being able to work with a Federated model.
 I still haven't baked in MFA token stuff, but I think I might just rely on the OS for that in the short term.*

-***Note***: *I've tried to make the "verbose" and "debugging" options consistent across all of the scripts.
+***Note***: *I've tried to make the "verbose" and "debugging" options consistent across all the scripts.
 Apologies if they're not.*

 ***Note***: *I've also made this repo available at https://github.com/paulbayer/Inventory_Scripts for customers.*